rshk/pygpgme/docs/source/api.rst

     .. py:method:: encrypt(recipients, flags, plaintext, ciphertext)

         Encrypts plaintext so it can only be read by the given recipients.

+        :return: TODO  FIXME what does it return, if anything ?

         :param recipients: A list of Key objects.
 Only people in possession of the corresponding private key (for public key encryption) or